-Helmut Newton, Diane Arbus, Vivian Maier,….and lots more.
+Helmut Newton, Diane Arbus, Vivian Maier, are just a few of the photo stars that used the Rollei at one time or other in their careers.
 They are a very diverse group of photographers that have used this camera.
 But do the cameras they use live up to the newer Rolleiflex TLR’s?
-Sorta, If you don’t count the metering, LED’s and flash TTL advancements, they are still pretty much the same cameras.
-Now I know people who depend on TTL and at least some metering will disagree.
+Sorta.
+If you don’t count the metering, LED’s and flash TTL advancements, they are still pretty much the same cameras.
+Now I know people who depend on TTL, and at least some metering, will disagree.
 But as much as I may like the newer Rolleiflex TLR, I can get the same thing done with both.

 Well, they had to advance with time.
 Even a little.
 The new center-weighted metering system with kind of cool LEDs is really old school to every 35mm out there.
 But it is very accurate.
 The meter measurements are taken from the viewing lens.
 This makes sense to me at normal viewing distances.
 I certainly wouldn’t count on it with Macro work, but a TLR is a bad camera for Macro work anyway.

 What’s weird is the meter turns on when you half press the shutter button.
 I say weird only because that is a very modern feature. (like a Nikon D800 or Canon 5D) The LEDs are like a stop light.
 Green is correct exposure, Yellow is 1/2 stop under or over exposed, and Red is 1 stop over or under exposed.
 However, if you are using filters, you MUST put it in front of the viewing lens first to take a reading.
 Yes, it’s a PIA.
 But I never use filters, (other than UV), so it doesn’t matter to me.
 And the older Rollei TLR’s have no meter.
 (I use a cellphone app for a lightmeter,…works great)